transcendent-group/ggd/README.md

   868 wpa_supplicant
 ```

-Then list out the wireless interfaces you have:
+Then list out the wireless interfaces you have with `iwconfig, you should see output similar to this:

-`iwconfig`

-You should see output similar to this:

 ```
 root@kali:~/ggd# iwconfig